 A few weeks later with no improvement, she went back.
 Turns out she had bronchitis.
 So, she went on the medication, which made her feel worse than ever.
 Finally, by mid-January, she’s pretty much back to normal.

 So, what does this have to do with Sex Within Marriage?
-Well, basically, our sex-life tanked during this sickness.
-Now, our marriage is pretty solid, and we can weather dry-spells like this these days.
+Well, basically, our sex life tanked during this sickness.
+Now, our marriage is pretty solid, and we can weather dry spells like this these days.
 I’ll admit, after a while, I do get a bit cranky, but I’m not feeling depressed or wondering if my wife still loves me like I used to.

 By contrast, now that we’re connecting more often, I find I have a renewed desire to get it under control.
 Yesterday I did a water fast (eat and drink nothing but water) to kick off my new eating lifestyle.
-I’m not a fan of diets, I think small consistent changes overtime to your lifestyle is what makes the biggest impact.
+I’m not a fan of diets, I think small consistent changes over time to your lifestyle are what make the biggest impact.
 Anyways, the water-fast went well, wasn’t even that hungry.
 Today I’m going to try only fruit during the day, I’m not sure what my wife has planned for supper.
 I’m sure I can lose these 10-15 lbs easily to get back to my prior low and try to hit a new record for myself.
 A week ago my wife and I bought new running shoes, and I have the blisters to prove I went running in them (I hate breaking in new shoes).

-During December, sleep was hard to come by some nights since my wife was often up coughing, but generally I function fairly well on low sleep or interrupted sleep (lots of practice from 4 kids being up during the night).
+During December, sleep was hard to come by some nights since my wife was often up coughing, but generally, I function fairly well on low sleep or interrupted sleep (lots of practice from 4 kids being up during the night).
 This month was hard though, I was constantly in a fog, ready to sleep at any moment, all I wanted to do was close my eyes.

 I haven’t really gotten any more or better sleep lately.
 Our 8 month old refuses to sleep through the night, she’s up multiple times to eat, and while I can’t help much (she’s breastfed), it still interrupts my sleep.
-But, I’m no longer exhausted, I feel good and I have the energy I need, when I need it.
+But, I’m no longer exhausted, I feel good and I have the energy I need when I need it.

 As I said, December was a fog, not just from exhaustion, but I couldn’t get my head to wrap around the concepts I needed to.
-I’m a software-engineer by profession, so my job involves a lot of thinking and solution building.
+I’m a software engineer by profession, so my job involves a lot of thinking and solution building.
 I usually love my job, but during December, I hated it.
 I wasn’t getting anything done, I was constantly worried about projects slipping timelines, but couldn’t muster up the ambition to dive into them.
 All I wanted to do was escape into computer games.
 I feel like I put more hours into games than hours I was actually productive at work.
 I spent a lot of time just sitting at my desk flipping through email and tasks trying to figure out what I had the ambition to tackle.
-I also sat down a half a dozen times to write a blog post and didn’t really get very far.
+I also sat down half a dozen times to write a blog post and didn’t really get very far.
 You’ll notice that December and the first half of January were pretty unproductive weeks here as well.
 I also completely dropped all the reading I usually do.
 I was very lucky to get an extension on a writing project I had promised.
 I would have managed, but it wouldn’t have been my best work.